xiaochuany/FAI/README.md

 7. Apply the techniques to the MNIST dataset (in CSV format available on Kaggle) [MNIST Dataset](https://www.kaggle.com/datasets/oddrationale/mnist-in-csv).

-The codes are written in stages.
+The code was written in stages.

 In the first notebooks (DL01-07), the focus is on training neural nets from scratch.
 It involves neural nets of different sizes, activations, and performance indices.
 They are first trained on a small fraction of dataset (train/test =1000/100) then applied to the original MINST (60k/10k).